 (A) There shall be only one official personnel file for each employee, which shall be maintained by the employing agency.
-Information in an employee's official personnel file shall only refer to matters concerning (affecting) the employee's job or related to his state employment.
+Information in an employee's official personnel file may be maintained in electronic as well as paper form, and shall only refer to matters concerning (affecting) the employee's job or related to his state employment.

-(B) If derogatory material is placed in an employee's official personnel file, a copy will be sent to the employee.
-The employee will have the right to answer any such material filed, and the answer will be attached to the file copy.

-(C) An employee will have the right to review his official personnel file and any duplicate personnel files at reasonable times under the supervision of the designated records custodian, or may request a copy of his file which will be provided at no cost to the employee so long as such request is made no more frequently than every 12 months.

-(D) Where the Agency Head or designee, the Public Employees Relations Commission, the courts, an arbitrator, or other statutory authority determines that a document has been placed in the employee's personnel file in error or is otherwise invalid, such document shall be placed in an envelope together with a letter of explanation.
-The envelope shall be sealed, stamped "NOT VALID", and retained in the employee's personnel file as specified in the State of Florida General Records Schedule GS1-SL for State and Local Government Records, as promulgated by the Department of State.
-In the case of electronic records, a Personnel Action Request (PAR) that has been determined to be invalid shall have a note added to the PAR form indicating that the action was invalid.
+- (B) If a derogatory document is placed in an employee's official personnel file, a copy will be sent to the employee.
+The employee will have the right to respond to any such document filed, and the employee's response will be attached to the file copy. - (C) An employee will have the right to review his official personnel file and any duplicate personnel files at reasonable times under the supervision of the designated records custodian, or may request a copy of his file which will be provided at no cost to the employee so long as such request is made no more frequently than every 12 months. - (D) Where the Agency Head or designee, the Public Employees Relations Commission, the courts, an arbitrator, or other statutory authority determines that a document in the personnel file is invalid, such document shall be placed in an envelope together with a letter of explanation.
+The outside of the envelope and all pages of the document shall be marked "VOID", and retained in the employee's personnel file as specified in the State of Florida General Records Schedule GS1-SL for State and Local Government Records, as promulgated by the Department of State.
+In the case of electronic records, a Personnel Action Request (PAR) that has been determined to be invalid shall have a note added to the PAR form indicating that the action is "VOID".